dewi-alliance/hotspot-manufacturers/template.md

 ## Payment methods available (required):

 ## Contact Information
-<b>If you do not provide contact information and/or if the company website does not work, we will not review your proposal and the HIP19 application will be automatically denied.</b>
+<b>If you do not provide contact information and/or if the company website does not work, we will not review your proposal and the HIP19 application will be automatically denied.
+Denied HIP19 applications can re-apply in six months.</b>
 * Contact Email (a company email is required) -
 * Company Website (required) -
 * Hotspot Sales Website (if different from the company website) -